 - Completing Start of Cares and managing all patient files according to Department of Health standards.

-- Provide acute care for the pediatric and adult population, managing up to 12 patients at a time.
+- Provided acute care for the pediatric and adult population, managing up to 12 patients at a time.

-- Demonstrate proficiency in handling multiple medical emergencies including level 1 traumas, strokes, sepsis, cardiac arrests, conscious sedations, GI bleeds, ob-gyn and psychiatry care.
+- Demonstrated proficiency in handling multiple medical emergencies including level 1 traumas, strokes, sepsis, cardiac arrests, conscious sedations, GI bleeds, ob-gyn and psychiatry care.

 - Establishing a compassionate environment for patients and family members by providing emotional and psychological support.

 - Assuring quality of care by adhering to therapeutic standards.